-Workers in Confined Spaces Protected Under New Federal Rule
+Workers In Confined Spaces Protected Under New Federal Rule

-By Paul da Costa on May 07, 2015
+May 07, 2015

 A new federal rule that will benefit construction workers confined to small spaces.
 The Labor Department’s Occupational Safety and Health Administration (OSHA) issued the rule, which will hopefully protect construction workers as it does other workers.